vsouza/awesome-ios/README.md

  * [chartee](https://github.com/zhiyu/chartee) - a charting library for mobile platforms.
  * [ANDLineChartView](https://github.com/anaglik/ANDLineChartView) - ANDLineChartView is easy to use view-based class for displaying animated line chart.
  * [TWRCharts](https://github.com/chasseurmic/TWRCharts) - An iOS wrapper for ChartJS.
 Easily build animated charts by leveraging the power of native Obj-C code.
+ * [SwiftCharts](https://github.com/i-schuetz/SwiftCharts) - Easy to use and highly customizable charts library for iOS. :large_orange_diamond:

 ### Core Data
  * [CWCoreData](https://github.com/jayway/CWCoreData) - Additions and utilities to make it concurrency easier with the Core Data framework.